Do you want to know how to start selling on Amazon?

 Let’s look at each Amazon business model to help you decide;

 1. Retail Arbitrage (RA)

-Retail Arbitrage is where you visit physical bricks and mortar stores, like Walmart, and buy stock off the shelf to sell on Amazon.
+Retail Arbitrage is where you visit physical bricks and mortar stores, like Walmart, and buy stock straight off the shelves to sell on Amazon.

 You can use the free Amazon Seller App to scan products and find if there is profit to be made.
 The Amazon app will also tell you if you are allowed to sell the product.

-Retail Arbitrage works if you can find the same product at a lower price than it is selling for on Amazon.
+Retail Arbitrage works if you can find a product at a lower price than it is currently selling for on Amazon.

-“arbitrage is the practice of taking advantage of a price difference between two or more markets,”
+“arbitrage is the practice of taking advantage of a price difference between two or more markets.”Wikipedia

-We recommend new sellers test the water with Amazon Retail Arbitrage.
+We often recommend beginners test the water with Amazon Retail Arbitrage.
 This is because there are low start-up costs and therefore lower risks.

 ✅ Pros – Easy to get started and low start-up costs.